What’s in Season – January Produce and Recipes

 Celery Juice Recipe

 Beetroot (beets) can be eaten raw or cooked.
-Enjoy them in a salad, make fresh juice, use them in soups and stews, or roast them alongside other vegetables.
-Plus, you can make beet hummus, pink pasta, or even enjoy them as a snack in the form of these beetroot chips:
+Enjoy them in a salad, make fresh beet juice, or use them in soups (like Borscht soup) and stews.
+Plus, you can make colorful beet hummus and pink beet pasta.
+Make roasted beets or quick pickled beets.
+You can even enjoy them as a snack in the form of these beetroot chips.

 Beetroot Chips